siobhanlgorman/knits-and-pieces/TESTING.md

 1. Error message shows when fields are incorrectly completed
 2. Error message shows when card number does not use test card number
 3. Success message and order confirmation message displayed to user when order is completed
-4. Email confirmation sent to user
-5. Payment success shown in Stripe dashboard
+4. Payment success shown in Stripe dashboard
-6. Stripe webhooks show payment intent and charge success
+5. Stripe webhooks show payment intent and charge success
-7. Order email confirmation received by customer

 **Actual Result**:
 ![](documentation/screenshots/checkout-invalid.png)